MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/get-started-build-detector.md

 1. Under **Project Types**, select **Object Detection**.

 1. Select one of the available domains.
 Each domain optimizes the detector for specific types of images, as described in the following table.
-You can change the domain later if you want to.
+You can change the domain later, if you want.

     |Domain|Purpose|
     |---|---|